FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/supporting_content/dimensions/servicecategory.md

 - Each category should be unique and should not be a logical child of another category (e.g., Containers are a subclassification of Compute).
 - Categories are used for cost classification purposes only.
 Do not create new categories for marketing differentiation (e.g., Containers).
 - Avoid unnecessary words.
 Prefer short, concise names.
-- Each service should have 1 and only 1 category that best aligns to its architectural design.
+- Each service should have 1 and only 1 category that best aligns to its purpose.
 - Each category should have around 3-10 services for the major cloud providers.
 Avoid categories with only 1 or with over 20 services.
 No category should have more than 20% of services.
 - Do not create categories that describe traits of the service that could be applied to many categories (e.g., "serverless").
 - Beyond purely cost categorization purposes, the category is based on the primary function the service intends to solve.